 Publisher: Saqi Books; New edition (31 Jan 2006)

 ISBN-10: 0863569595, ISBN-13: 978-0863569593

 Harris, a journalist who writes frequently on the Balkans, presents a comprehensive portrait of the historically important maritime city-state in this nicely illustrated, scholarly and readable history of Dubrovnik.

 Palgrave Concise Historical Atlas of the Balkans by Dennis Hupchick & Harold E Cox

 ISBN-10: 031223970X, ISBN-13: 978-0312239701

 The changing borders and complex history of the Balkans, clearly and concisely shown through 50 double-page maps and accompanying essays, organized chronologically.

-The Balkans: From the End of Byzantium to the Present Day by Mark Mazower
+The Balkans: (UNIVERSAL HISTORY) From the End of Byzantium to the Present Day by Mark Mazower

 Publisher: Phoenix; New edition (20 Jun 2002)